Getting a Filipino Tribal Tattoo in Buscalan

 Whang-Od tattooing a visitor with a Filipino tribal tattoo to Buscalan, the Philippines

 Buscalan village, located in the Kalinga province right in the heart of the mountains amidst lush rice terraces and waterfalls, is as gorgeous as a mountain village can be.
-The views from Buscalan are some of the most beautiful we have seen in rural Philippines.
+The views from Buscalan are some of the most beautiful we have seen in rural Philippines!

 We just couldn’t stop taking photos of the beautiful rice terraces surrounding the village!

-This said, despite the fact that we did request this ourselves, when we arrived in the village we were told that the power had been out for the past 4 days and was not expected to be reinstated any time soon.
-Take a portable torch with you, this is essential!
+This said, despite the fact that we did request this ourselves, when we arrived in the village we were told that power had been out for the past four days and was not expected to be reinstated any time soon.
+Take a portable flashlight with you, this is essential!

-A Buscalan villager of the ButBut tribe
+A Buscalan villager of the ButBut Kalinga tribe

-We had been told that our hosts would prepare meals for us during our stay but this didn’t seem to be happening.
+We had been told that our hosts would prepare meals for us during our stay, but this didn’t seem to be happening.
 When we got hungry and asked what food we could order (upon payment or otherwise), everyone seemed to get very confused and we were told that we could eat anything we wanted!

 Views from Buscalan

 The list of available ingredients of course was extremely limited; we just bought eggs from our hosts’ shop and cooked them in their kitchen.
 A couple of times we also bought pot noodles.
 And that was the menu for the length of our stay – rice, eggs and pot noodles for breakfast lunch and dinner.
-The canned tuna was not appealing at all – we had tasted it during our first week in the Philippines and resolved never to eat again.
+The canned tuna was not appealing at all – we had tasted it during our first week in the Philippines and resolved to never eat again.

-What to do in Buscalan
+What to do in Buscalan, the Philippines

-If you want to get a tattoo by Whang-Od or any other tattooist in the village, be prepared to wait.
-We had been told that there’s usually a 3-4 days waiting list for Whang-Od so you would need to stay in the village for around 4 days.
-Raffi, our Kalinga guide, however managed to get us an appointment the first day that we were there.
+If you want to get a Filipino tribal tattoo by Whang-Od or any other tattooist in the village, be prepared to wait.
+We had been told that there’s usually a three to four days waiting list for Whang-Od so you would need to stay in the village for around four days.
+Raffi, our Kalinga tribe guide, however managed to get us an appointment the first day that we were there.

 The legendary Mambabatok Apo Whang-Od